Horse Rescue Truth

-Horse rescues don’t have to go it alone, although they should have a good baseline of equine husbandry knowledge.
+Horse rescues don’t have to go it alone, although they should have a good understanding of equine husbandry.

-The American Association of Equine Practitioners and the University of California, Davis, among other animal groups, have published guidelines for horse rescues.
+The American Association of Equine Practitioners and the University of California, Davis, among others, have published guidelines for horse rescues.
 Williams states most horses rescues aren’t following the recommended standards.
 She attributes the issue to a lack of knowledge that the guidelines exist.

-3. Sufficient funding
+3. Sufficient finances

-Running a rescue takes money, and responsible rescues have sound, sustainable finances.
+Running a rescue takes money, and responsible horse rescues have sound, sustainable finances.
 These operations maintain an annual budget and adjust the budget yearly with the BOD’s approval.

 Top tier horse rescues receive funds from a variety of sources including grants while working to keep their expenses low.
 At all times the horses receive quality, consistent care.

-Williams adds that the financial responsibility is not left in the hands of just one or two people.
+Williams adds that financial responsibility is not left in the hands of just one or two people.
 She says good horse rescues employ checks and balances to make sure money is being spent appropriately.